dotnet/AspNetCore.Docs/aspnetcore/signalr/redis-backplane.md

 In the SignalR app, include all of the possible Redis nodes using either of the following approaches:

 * List the nodes in the connection string delimited with commas.
-* If using a custom behavior for connection failures, add the nodes to [`ConfigurationOptions.Endpoints`](https://stackexchange.github.io/StackExchange.Redis/Configuration#configuration-options).
+* If using custom behavior for connection failures, add the nodes to [`ConfigurationOptions.Endpoints`](https://stackexchange.github.io/StackExchange.Redis/Configuration#configuration-options).

 ## Next steps